Annual Report

 Man stands near signpost and chooses travel route 1

-Reintegration Team supported rangatahi who have offended in partnership programme with Ara Poutama
+Reintegration Team supported rangatahi clients who have offended in partnership programme with Ara Poutama

 Man tourist resting with tent in camp

-Rangatahi supported in their reintegration journey in the Rangatahi Tumanako prosocial mentoring programme
+Rangatahi clients supported in their reintegration journey in the Rangatahi Tumanako prosocial mentoring programme

 Two girls riding electric scooter